ycrc/ycrc.github.io/docs/news/2024-02-milgram.md

 As part of this maintenance, the operating system on Milgram has been upgraded to Red Hat 8.

 Jobs submitted prior to maintenance that were held and now released will run under RHEL8 (instead of RHEL7).
 This may cause some jobs to not run properly, so we encourage you to check on your job output.
 Our [docs page](/clusters/milgram_rhel8/) provides information on the RHEL8 upgrade, including fixes for common problems.
-Please notify hpc@yale.edu if you require assistance.
+Please notify research.computing@yale.edu if you require assistance.

 ### Changes to Interactive Partitions and Jobs